SavvasEft/BellaBeat/README.md

 # Skills

 **Python** was used for data preparation, processing, alysis, modeling.
-The project focuses in models that estimate the calories based on heartrate and steps.
+The project focuses in building and evaluating machine learning models that estimate the calories based on heartrate and steps.
 Single linear and multi linear regression models are used and compared.